 \subsection{New method of pressure elimination}

-By way of detaining a valid fluid-structure semigroup generator for general Lipschitz domain $\Omega_f \cap \Omega_s$, we undertake in this section an elimination of the associated pressure variable in a manner which does not require any underlying elliptic regularity, in contrast to what was done in \cite{avalos2008maximality}, \cite{avalos2007semigroup} \cite{avalos2009semigroup} (those operating under sufficiently smooth geometric assumptions).
-To this end, if $p(x, t)$ in~\eqref{eq:fsif1} is in $L^{2}(\Omega_f)$, a.e. in time: we first consider the fluid PDE component~\eqref{eq:fsif1}.
+By way of obtaining a valid fluid--structure semigroup generator for general Lipschitz domain pair $\{ \Omega_f, \Omega_s\}$, we undertake in this section an elimination of the associated pressure variable in a manner which does not require any underlying elliptic regularity, in contrast to what was done in \cite{avalos2008maximality}, \cite{avalos2007semigroup} \cite{avalos2009semigroup} (those operating under sufficiently smooth geometric assumptions).
+To this end, if $p(\mathbf{x}, t)$ in \eqref{eq:fsif1} is in $L^{2}(\Omega_f)$, a.e. in time: we first consider the fluid PDE component \eqref{eq:fsif1}.
 Multiplying both sides by $\bvarphi \in \bV$, where and integrating by parts, we get:

-where in the last relation, we invoked the matching fluxes BC in~\eqref{eq:fsif6}.
+where in the last relation, we invoked the matching fluxes BC in \eqref{eq:fsif6}.
 Then by the Riesz representation theorem we have:

 where